 Falling snow was an icy curtain across the windowpane, veiling the glimpse of forest beyond the alpine meadow.
 Inside one of the small cottages clustered around the dragon research centre, colourful paper chains and evergreen boughs lent a festive air to bare wooden walls.
 On a side table in the lounge, an Orpheus Orb spun like a top, broadcasting a medley of Christmas Carols.
 Stubby Boardman's God Rest Ye Merry Hippogriffs currently played.
 Within the kitchen, a feast weighed down the table adorned with a lace cloth brought with the food from Devon.
-Seated across from his parents and his sister, Charlie Weasley breathed in the aroma of turkey and roast potatoes and smiled.
+Seated across from his parents and his sister, Charlie Weasley breathed in the aroma of turkey and roasted potatoes and smiled.
 It felt like home—minus five brothers.

 Charlie eagerly took a bite of bacon-wrapped sausage dripping with lashings of hot gravy.
-He'd missed mum's cooking.
+He'd missed his mum's cooking.
 As he chewed, he wondered who had volunteered for patrol that day.
 He hoped it wasn't Emil.
 His housemate was staying with family in the wizarding village in a lower valley.
 Emil shouldn't have to leave them.

 Ginny's snorting laughs made Charlie swallow his food the wrong way.
 He began to cough.

-His mother's tone sharpened with concern.
+Molly's tone sharpened with concern.
 "Take a drink.
 Wash it down."

 It was hard to follow the advice with his sister pounding on his back, but Charlie managed to drain his wine glass.
 "Thanks, Ginny.
 Sorry, Mum.
 I was thinking about my friend, hoping the others didn't take advantage of Emil's good nature to skive off patrol duty.
-There are a few blokes spending Christmas alone; one of them should be flying the perimeter to check the wards."
+There are a few blokes spending Christmas alone.
+One of them should be flying the perimeter to check the wards."

-His mum spooned another helping of Brussels sprouts onto her plate.
+Molly spooned another helping of Brussels sprouts onto her plate.
 "Yes, they should.
 What else have they to do?"

 Charlie raised his eyebrows to see spots of red appear on his mum's cheeks.